Article published by: Leah Rowe

 Meanwhile, Windows is known to have backdoors.
 Microsoft actively informs the NSA about how to exploit them, so that it can break into people’s computers and steal private data.

 Proprietary software companies are evil, and must be opposed.
 They know that if this bill passes, their days are numbered.

 Defend freedom!
 Don’t listen to any of the arguments against it by proprietary software companies; they don’t care about you, and instead only care about profit.
 They fundamentally do not want you to have any sort of freedom over your own computer, and they actively pursue tactics (such as DRM) to thwart you.

-However, there is such a thing as the Free Software community.
+However, there is such a thing as the Libre Software community.
 It is a vibrant community, consisting of millions of people collectively all over the world, and they are all free to work with each other infinitely.
-It gave us most of the technology that we take for granted today, including the modern internet, where ISPs run free software almost exclusively!
+It gave us most of the technology that we take for granted today, including the modern internet, where ISPs run libre software almost exclusively!

 Markdown file for this page: https://libreboot.org/news/usa-libre.md

 This HTML page was generated by the untitled static site generator.